mosser/cookie_factory/PoC.md

   - __termination__: override the `shouldContinue()` method to return false if this method should interrupt  the shell (_e.g._, the `bye` command)

-For example, we consider here the command supporting user creation.
+For example, we consider here the command supporting user creation ([CreateCustomer](src/main/java/cod/ui/commands/CreateCustomer.java)).
 This command is invoked by using the `create` keyword.
 It has one argument, the first name of the customer to create.

 ```java
 public class CreateCustomer extends Command<CookieOnDemand> {